Using gnrnd4 on a PC

 copy it into any R session that you are using.

-A second approach would be to configure a R
+A second approach would be to use a R

 command that would directly read the file from my web site.